Development Proposals

 Mashpee Township, Massachusetts

-A mixed-use development approved in this growing Cape Cod Township
+A Mixed-Use Development Approved in This Growing Cape Cod Township

 In Mashpee Township, Massachusetts, TischlerBise conducted a fiscal impact analysis of the proposed Mashpee Commons development, a mixed use project located on Cape Cod.
 A series of scenarios were evaluated in which the number and type of housing units and the amount of nonresidential square footage varied.
-The development program was approved at the Town Meeting.
+The development program was approved at a Town Meeting.

 Sahuarita, Arizona